netcriptus/rock-paper-scissor/README.md

 Not all corner cases were taken care off.
 This code would never be approved by QA.
 For example, the uniqueness of a player name is only properly validated when it's created in different requests.
 Sending a list with two or more repeated names will crash the server.
 Only basic input validation was taken care of.

+The configuration of the project is not production-ready.
+The debug options are still active and the server secret is hardcoded, as well as the database credentials.

 **Future development**